GrubbyGroo/opensourcebootcamp/sql_server/intro_to_table_joins.md

 ## Foreign Key Constraints
 1. Watch the lecture on YouTube titled [Foreign Key Constraints](https://youtu.be/NcmbhIwpulE)
-1. Follow along and do the execises
+1. Follow along and do the exercises
 1. Complete this lecture before moving on (one lecture builds on top of another)

 ## Table Joins